Federal enclave: Relation to other subdivisions

-Federal enclaves are to be distinguished from federal territories and possessions administered under Article IV, Section 3, Clause 2, which once included all the territory that has since become states, and still includes insular territories like Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and a few others.
-Historically, the Congress has not exercised a full array of state-like powers over such territories, but tried to organize them into self-governing entities, as was done with the Northwest Ordinance and the Southwest Ordinance.
+Federal enclaves are to be distinguished from federal territories and possessions administered under Article IV, Section 3, Clause 2; the latter once included all the territory that has since become states and still includes insular territories Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and others.
+Historically, Congress has not exercised a full array of state-like powers over such territories but has tried to organize them into self-governing entities—as was done with the Northwest Ordinance and the Southwest Ordinance.

 History

 Early developments

 The first federal enclaves were created by the same clause of the Constitution that created the District of Columbia.
 That clause provides for the United States to exercise "exclusive Legislation" over the new Seat of Government and "like authority" over:

-As a result of the Enclave Clause, whenever the state government consented to the purchase of property by the federal government for a needful building, the United States obtained exclusive legislative jurisdiction over that parcel of property.
+Because of the Enclave Clause, whenever a state government consented to the purchase of property by the federal government for a needful building, the U.S. obtained exclusive legislative jurisdiction over that parcel of property.
 In 1841, the Congress enacted a general law requiring state consent for all federal building projects.
-Moreover, the Attorneys General of the United States ruled that, in consenting to purchase, the States could reserve no jurisdiction except for the service of criminal and civil process.
+Moreover, the U.S. Attorneys General ruled that, in consenting to purchase, the states could reserve no jurisdiction except for the service of criminal and civil processes.

 1885: Cession and reservation as alternatives

-In 1885, the Supreme Court ruled that there were two additional ways in which the United States could acquire federal enclaves: (1) the states could "cede" legislative jurisdiction to the United States, and (2) the United States could "reserve" legislative jurisdiction at the time of statehood.
+In 1885, the Supreme Court ruled that there were two additional ways in which the U.S. could acquire federal enclaves: (1) the states could "cede" legislative jurisdiction to the United States and/or (2) the United States could "reserve" legislative jurisdiction at the time of statehood.
 The Supreme Court added that these "cessions" and "reservations" were not limited to Enclave Clause ("needful building") purposes.

-Because state laws did not apply to federal enclaves, Congress provided a few basic criminal laws in the Federal Crimes Act of 1790, and later adopted a series of Assimilative Crimes Acts, "federalizing" each state's crimes by making them prosecutable in federal courts.
-The Assimilative Crimes Act only applies to federal properties where the federal government has obtained Exclusive or Concurrent Jurisdiction.
-Federal Property under a Proprietorial Interest Only cannot assimilate state laws and enforce them as federal laws.
+Because state laws did not apply to federal enclaves, Congress provided a few basic criminal laws in the Federal Crimes Act of 1790, later adopting a series of Assimilative Crimes Acts and "federalizing" each state's crimes by making them prosecutable in federal courts.
+The Assimilative Crimes Act only applies to federal properties where the federal government has obtained exclusive or concurrent jurisdiction; federal property under a proprietorial interest only cannot assimilate state laws and enforce them as federal laws.

 International law rule

 Congress provided no civil laws to govern these enclaves.
-So in 1885, the Supreme Court held that the "international law rule", applied.
-That rule provides that when a territory is transferred from one government to another (such as when a federal enclave is ceded), laws for the protection of private rights continue in force until abrogated or changed by the new government.
+Thus, in 1885, the Supreme Court held that the "international law rule" applied.
+That rule states that when a territory is transferred from one government to another (such as when a federal enclave is ceded), laws for the protection of private rights continue in force until abrogated or changed by the new government.

-Under the doctrine of extraterritoriality, a federal enclave was treated as a "state within a state" until 1953, and therefore enclave residents were not residents of the state.
-They could not vote in state elections, attend public schools, obtain a divorce in state courts, or call upon state law enforcement officers to protect them from criminals.
+Under the doctrine of extraterritoriality, a federal enclave was treated as a "state within a state" until 1953; therefore, enclave residents were not residents of the overarching state.
+As a result, they could not vote in state elections, attend public schools, obtain a divorce in state courts, or call upon state law enforcement officers to protect them from criminals.